 Ted FloydBirding magazine, Publications

 Alongside Frank Izaguirre and Michael Retter, Ted Floyd proudly serves as Editor of Birding magazine.
-He also contributes to The ABA Blog, the American Birding podcast, and the ABA’s young birder programs.
+He also contributes to the ABA website, the American Birding podcast, and the ABA’s young birder programs.
 Ted is the author of five bird books, with three more on the way.
 He has published more than 200 articles on birds and other aspects of nature, and he is a frequent speaker at bird festivals and ornithological society meetings.
 The Cal Ripken of eBird, he has submitted at least one complete eBird checklist per day for 5,702 consecutive days (15.61 years) as of Aug.
 11, 2022.
 Ted and his family live in Boulder County, Colorado.

 David has been a member of the ABA staff since 2003.
-He plays an integral part in many facets of the organization, including membership services, database management, and web development.
-David has been birding for over 25 years, and loves working with the ABA to build the birding community and its conservation impact.
+He plays an integral part in many facets of the organization, including membership development, communications, data management, and web development.
+David has been birding for over 30 years, and loves working with the ABA to build the birding community and its conservation impact.
 He lives in Davis, CA with his daughter Mia.

 John LowryMarketing & Advertising